apache/activemq-website/src/components/classic/documentation/message-redelivery-and-dlq-handling.md

 ### Place Non-Persistent Messages Onto The Dead-Letter Queue

-By default, ActiveMQ Classic will not place undeliverable _non-persistent_ messages on the dead-letter queue.
+By default, ActiveMQ will not place undeliverable _non-persistent_ messages on the dead-letter queue.
 The rationale for this behavior is that if the application doesn't care enough to make the message persistent, then there is little or no value in recording that the message was undeliverable.
 If you do want to place non-persistent messages on the dead-letter queue, then you should set `processNonPersistent="true"` on the dead-letter strategy.
 ```
 <broker>